 When requesting a journal through interlibrary loan, please provide a Reference Librarian with the journal’s name, volume, number, article title and author’s name.
 Also, provide the location of the citation (i.e., page and volume number of Index to Legal Periodicals).
 When requesting treatises, the full title, edition and author are needed as well as the location of where you found the information about the book.
-Notification of arrival of requested interlibrary loans will be left in your mail box.
+Notification of arrival of requested interlibrary loans will be emailed to you.

 Because of contract restrictions, the full versions of LEXIS and WESTLAW are available only to Cumberland School of Law faculty, law librarians, staff, and currently enrolled Cumberland School of Law students for research related to the school’s educational function.
 Use for other purposes is strictly prohibited.